-Let’s finally call the homelessness crisis what it is, an emergency of epic proportions that deserves a true FEMA-level response that comes with federal, state, and local coordination and funds to quickly house those who are living on our streets.
-No more wasting precious time allowing thousands to suffer while politicians and bureaucrats fight over failed policies that have produced just a handful of shelter beds.
-We must demand help from federal and state governments immediately, and we must demand assistance in getting people off the streets and into housing and addiction treatment centers today.
+Let’s call the homelessness crisis what it is, an emergency that deserves a true FEMA-level response that comes with federal, state, and local coordination and funds to quickly house those who are living on our streets.
+No more wasting time allowing people experiencing homelessness to suffer while politicians and bureaucrats continue inadequate policies and solutions with limited results.
+We must come together and demand help from federal and state governments immediately.
+We must work with urgency to get people off the streets, into housing, and treated with proper services.

-The last homeless count for the City of LA placed the unhoused population at roughly 42,000 souls.
-That is the size of 92% of incorporated cities, towns and villages in the US.1 Imagine the population of an entire town being homeless and the Mayor and City Council NOT declaring an emergency.
-It’s unfathomable, and unacceptable.
-But here in Los Angeles it is everyday life.
+The last homeless count for the City of LA placed the unhoused population at over 41,000 souls.
+That is the population of more than 92% of incorporated cities, towns and villages in the US.1 Imagine the population of an entire town being homeless and the Mayor and City Council NOT declaring an emergency.
+It’s unacceptable.
+But here in Los Angeles it is how we have been operating.

-Declaring a State of Emergency will give us the ability to expedite sheltering decisions by creating a single point of accountability in the Mayor and getting City Council politics out of the way.
-We can’t solve this problem with 15 career politicians catering to the loudest special interests — we need a single point of accountability who answers only to the voters.
-Rick Caruso has the fortitude to tackle these problems head on and focus on them until the job is done.
+Declaring a State of Emergency will give us the ability to expedite decisions by creating a single point of accountability in the Mayor, while removing territorial City Council politics.
+We can’t solve this problem with 15 politicians tailoring our city’s homelessness response to the loudest special interests — we need a single point of accountability who answers only to the voters.
+Rick has the fortitude to tackle these problems and focus on them until the job is done.
 He won’t fixate on what office to run for next.
-Rick Caruso will Clean Up LA.
+Rick Caruso will End Street Homelessness in LA.

 On Day One, Rick will:

 - Declare a State of Emergency.
 Declare a State of Emergency that won’t end until we have housing and supportive services for our homeless population.
-Rick will activate the Emergency Management Department to immediately begin work on activating emergency powers, funds, and plans.
+Rick will activate the Emergency Management Department and immediately utilize emergency powers, funds, and plans.

 - Demand State and Federal Response.
-Demand assistance from the Governor, State Legislature, and Federal government in providing emergency funding, shelters, and case workers to help our veterans and others who need assistance with mental health or addiction treatment.
+Demand assistance from the Governor, State Legislature, and Federal government to provide emergency funding, interim housing, and case workers.
+Ensure we are helping our veterans, families and others who deserve mental health and/or substance abuse treatment.

 - Elevate a Citywide Homelessness Coordinator.
-Immediately, through Executive Order, create a Department of Homeless Housing and appoint a Citywide Homelessness Coordinator to manage all City efforts, including those of the Police and Fire Departments, Emergency Management Department, Housing Department, Sanitation Department, and other agencies to immediately begin focusing all efforts on Cleaning Up LA and getting people housed, fed, into treatment, and off our streets.
+Immediately, through Executive Order, create a Department of Homelessness and appoint a Citywide Homelessness Coordinator to manage all City efforts, including the Police and Fire Departments, Emergency Management Department, Housing Department, Sanitation Department, and other agencies.
+Immediately begin focusing all efforts on Ending Street Homelessness and getting people housed and supported with services.

-In 2016, at the urging of local elected officials, Angelenos voted to tax themselves to help create more housing for the homeless.
-All told, Proposition HHH created upwards of $1.2 billion for housing projects.
-What did the politicians and bureaucrats get done in the past 6 years with all that money after promising over 10,000 new units of housing.
-Now almost six years later there are only 18 projects completed for a total of 1,142 rooms.
-On top of that, the average cost per room is an outrageously wasteful $700,000.
-We need to stop the waste and demand accountability and real results.
+In 2016, at the urging of local elected officials, Angelenos voted to tax themselves and create more housing for the homeless.
+All told, Proposition HHH created upwards of $1.2 billion for housing projects with the promise of delivering 10,000 new units of housing.
+Now almost six years later there are only 18 projects completed for a total of 1,142 rooms1.
+And, on top of that, the average cost per unit is $700,000.
+We need to deliver housing with greater urgency and efficiency and demand results.

 On Day One, Rick will:

-- Appoint Real Construction Experts.
-Fire all members of the HHH Oversight Committee and appoint new members with strong backgrounds in finance, construction, and auditing and ensure that all new contracts for projects are vetted for cost efficiency and speed.
+- Appoint Experts.
+Make new appointments to the Proposition HHH Oversight Committee.
+Select and appoint new members with strong backgrounds in finance, construction, and auditing to ensure that all new projects are vetted for cost efficiency and expediency.

 - Demand Accountability.
 Deliver real time reporting of homelessness and a strict accounting of every dollar spent – and results.
-Rick’s plan will be to deliver real-time report cards down to the neighborhood level, including goals, dollars spent, and outcomes.
+Rick’s plan will be to deliver report cards at the neighborhood level, including goals, dollars spent, and outcomes.

 On Day One, Rick will:

 - Coordinate Supportive Services.
 Hold LA County accountable as a partner to end street homelessness and ensure that all aspects of the plan for additional interim housing work seamlessly.
-We will hire 500 additional caseworkers and create additional services to address mental health, job training, permanent housing, and relocation efforts to ensure no one is warehoused in a shelter, but rather, temporarily located in a safe, clean, and dignified environment to get them the care they need.
-We can all agree – a bed in a shelter is more humane and dignified than sleeping on the street.
+We will hire 500 additional caseworkers and create additional services to address mental health, job training, permanent housing, and relocation to ensure no person is warehoused in interim housing.
+We will ensure that people are temporarily located in a safe, clean, and dignified environment with the care they need.
+We can all agree – an interim bed is more humane than sleeping on the street.

-- Take Back our Parks and Public Spaces.
+- Restore our Parks and Public Spaces.
 Ensure the plan respects the safety of our schools, parks, and other sensitive areas.
-While we must move quickly to create more beds, we can’t do so at the risk of anyone’s safety or security.
-Shelters will be located in appropriate places and with appropriate notice to surrounding neighborhoods.
-When building new shelters, Rick will maintain a commitment to the communities in which those shelters are built to ensure they are safe and clean.
+Interim housing will be in appropriate places with notice and outreach provided to the surrounding neighborhoods.
+When building new interim housing, Rick will maintain a commitment that each development will be safe and clean.

-In 2019 the LA Times found that more than 76% of the homeless population had substance abuse or mental illness issues.
-This was contrary to the 29% reported by LAHSA, the Homeless Services bureaucracy.
-The good news is we don’t need a report or newspaper article to tell us what we already know: drugs and mental health issues are ravaging our homeless population and every police officer in skid row will tell you, the dealers and criminals are preying on the homeless as a disposable source of customers.
-We must intensify efforts to crack down on illicit drug manufacturing and dealing that makes our mental health crisis.
+In 2019 the LA Times found that more than 76% of the homeless population had substance abuse and/or mental illness issues.
+This was contrary to the 29% reported by the Los Angeles Homeless Services Authority (LAHSA).
+The LA Times analysis affirmed that drugs and mental health issues are impacting our homeless population.
+Drug dealers and criminals are exploiting people experiencing homelessness as a disposable, and often powerless, customer base.
+We must intensify efforts to stop illicit drug manufacturing and dealing that deepens homelessness and exacerbates the mental health crisis.
 We must end the cycle by moving people into safe interim housing with urgency.

 HEALTH and BEHAVIORAL HEALTH care needs, and experiences of abuse and trauma, are major factors in loss of housing among unsheltered people, most especially for unsheltered women.
 Unsheltered people were ….